tsheth/Cloud-One-Container-Image-Security-Demo/README.md

 	--output text
 	```

-3. SSH into the instance and start the EKS cluster:
+3. SSH into the instance and start the EKS cluster.

+	*Note*: You can customise the below command by following the [`eksctl` documentation](https://eksctl.io/):

 	```
 	eksctl create cluster --name=<CLUSTER_NAME> \